What You Need to Know About Upgrading to Drupal 9

 Design & Development

-In my previous blog post, Preparing for Drupal 9, I opened up the discussion about this core update and some of the main differences between Drupal 8 and 9.
-The main takeaway you should know is that Drupal 9 will be built within Drupal 8, allowing for an easy upgrade.
+In my previous blog post, Preparing for Drupal 9, I covered everything you need to know about the core update and some of the main differences between Drupal 8 and 9.
+The main takeaway you should know is that Drupal 9 was built within Drupal 8, allowing for an easy upgrade.
 But which upgrade path should you take if you’re on Drupal 7?
 Let’s continue the conversation by mapping out a game plan for your CMS update.

 Key Drupal Dates:

 - Drupal 9 was released on June 3, 2020

 - Drupal 8 reached end-of-life on November 2, 2021